 In conclusion, while Mindfulness-Based Cognitive Therapy (MBCT) was initially developed to address psychological conditions, its scope has expanded to help treat neurological conditions such as Visual Snow Syndrome (VSS).

-For more information, please visit the MBCT-vision website or contact Dr. Wong and her research team at: [email protected].
+You can also visit the MBCT-vision website or contact Dr. Wong and her research team at: [email protected].